A symmetric primal-dual algorithmic framework for saddle point problems: Algorithm and Convergence Properties

-\begin{remark} After we finished this manuscript, we are brought to the so-named Alternating Extragradient Method (AEM) introduced by Bonettini and Ruggiero \cite{BR11,BR14}.
-Under the same differentiability requirement on $\L(x,y)$, the AEM is an improved variant of the classical extragradient methods \cite{Nem04}, where the respective structure associated with $x$ and $y$ can be efficiently explored.
+\begin{remark} After we finished this manuscript, we were brought to the so-named Alternating Extragradient Method (AEM) introduced by Bonettini and Ruggiero \cite{BR11,BR14} and the Primal-Dual Fixed Point algorithm (PDFP) proposed by Chen et al. \cite{CHZ16}.
+Firstly, under the same differentiability requirement on $\L(x,y)$, the AEM is an improved variant of the classical extragradient methods \cite{Kor76,Nem04,Pop80}, where the respective structure associated with $x$ and $y$ can be efficiently explored.
 Moreover, the AEM enjoys an effective adaptive stepsize for primal and dual subproblems.
 However, the Lipschitz continuity assumption for the AEM would possibly preclude its applicability to some nonsmooth real-world problems.
-Comparatively, although our Algorithm \ref{alg1} shares the same symmetric spirit to update the primal and dual variables with the AEM, our Algorithm \ref{alg1} is applicable to nonsmooth saddle point problems with a bilinear coupling term.
-Moreover, as a theoretical complement, we not only prove the global convergence of Algorithm \ref{alg1}, but also estimate the linear convergence rate under the generalized error bound defined by Bregman distance. \end{remark}
+Comparatively, although our Algorithm \ref{alg1} shares the similar symmetric spirit to update the primal and dual variables with the AEM, our Algorithm \ref{alg1} is easily applicable to nonsmooth saddle point problems with a bilinear coupling term.
+Moreover, as a theoretical complement, we not only prove the global convergence of Algorithm \ref{alg1}, but also estimate the linear convergence rate under the generalized error bound defined by Bregman distance.
+Secondly, when comparing with the PDFP in \cite{CHZ16}, we can see that PDFP shares a highly similar iterative scheme with our SPIDA by computing the $y$-subproblem twice at each iteration.
+In particular, when the proximal term in the $x$-subproblem \eqref{SPIDA-b} of SPIDA is chosen as the Euclidean norm (i.e., $\B_{\psi}(x,x^{k})=\frac{1}{2}\|x-x^k\|^2$), the iterative form for the $x$-subproblem coincides with the one of PDFP except the appearance of proximal parameter $\mu$.
+On the other hand, our SPIDA has versatile Bregman proximal terms making it flexible for many structured optimization problems.
+From this point, our SPIDA is more general than the PDFP. \end{remark}